olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/utiliser-les-branches-des-systemes-de-gestion-de-sources.md

 In theory, the branch solution allows you to perform cherry-picking and easily apply changes affecting only the project's XML code to all target languages.

-For example, a change to
+For example, a change from

 ```xml
 <image href="filter.png" placement="break"/>
 ```

-at
+to

 ``` xml
 <image href="filter.png" placement="break" scalefit="yes"/>